elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular4.with-server.md

 ## Tasks

-1. Try the security features of your REST API with a REST client!
+1. Secure the REST API!
+Try it with a REST client!
 2. Introduce an auth service with the necessary properties.
 3. Use this information to update the navigation bar.
 4. Protect endpoints with route guards.